-There are two prescription medications that are known to increase serum prolactin hormone levels, Reglan and Domperidone.
-We do not recommend Reglan because of its potential side effects, and Domperidone, which is monitored by the FDA for potential side effects, is not readily available in the U.S.
+There are two prescription medications that are known to increase serum prolactin hormone levels: Reglan and Domperidone.
+We do not recommend Reglan because of its potential side effects.
+Domperidone, which is monitored by the FDA for potential side effects, is not readily available in the U.S.

 REGLAN (Metoclopramide) is a stomach motility medication that may increase milk supply.
-However, it commonly causes depression and fatigue, and may cause involuntary muscle spasms, called tardive dyskinesia, therefore we do not recommend using it.
+However, it commonly causes depression and fatigue, and may cause involuntary muscle spasms, called tardive dyskinesia.
+As a result, we do not recommend using it.

-Reglan has no officially established dosage for increasing milk supply.
-Most studies have used Reglan in a dosage of 10mg 2 or 3 times daily for 7 to 14 days.
+- There is no official established dose for prescribing Reglan to increase milk supply.
+Most studies have administered a 10mg dose 2 or 3 times a day for 7 to 14 days.
 Some studies have used a tapering dosage for the last few days of treatment to avoid an abrupt drop in milk supply after drug discontinuation.
-No published literature supports the efficacy or safety of higher dosages, longer treatment periods or repeated courses of therapy.
+No published literature supports the efficacy or safety of higher dosages, longer treatment periods, or repeated courses of therapy.

-or visit LACTMED, a free online National Library of Medicine data base at www.toxnet.nlm.nih.gov
+- visit LACTMED, a free online National Library of Medicine data base at www.toxnet.nlm.nih.gov.